-Class competitors who record a dry race fastest lap under 1:19 (PIR no chicane) will be disqualified.
+Class competitors who record a fastest lap under 1:19.000 (PIR no chicane) will be disqualified.
 Competitors who ride below their customary pace to meet class limits will be disqualified or excluded from future entry at the discretion of the Referee or OMRRA Board.

-"Customary pace" is defined as demonstrated ability within the past two years to race consistent laps more than one second below the Sportsman DQ limit on similar machinery.
-In instances where lap history was achieved on dissimilar equipment, the Referee may determine the competitor's class eligibility.
-Competitor wet race eligibility is based on dry race lap time history.
+Competitors who have lap history within the past two years of 1:17.999 or better at PIR are ineligible.
+In instances where lap history was achieved on dissimilar equipment the Referee may determine the competitor's class eligibility.
+Competitor wet and chicane race eligibility is based on dry non-chicane race lap time history.
+See section N-4 for protests instructions against ineligible competitors.

-Middleweight Sportsman is an exhibition event for daily awards, and does not accrue Championship or season Class points.
+Middleweight Sportsman is an exhibition event for daily awards, and does not accrue Championship points or receive season end awards.
+Season class points accrue for gridding purposes only.

-(C-16) Open Sportsman is a trophy class including motorcycles that meet OMRRA 600, 750 or Open Supersport or Superbike regulations.
+(C-17) Open Sportsman is a trophy class including motorcycles that meet OMRRA 600, 750 or Open Supersport or Superbike regulations.

-Class competitors who record a dry race fastest lap under 1:13 (PIR no chicane) will be disqualified.
+Class competitors who record a fastest lap under 1:13.000 (PIR no chicane) will be disqualified.
 Competitors who ride below their customary pace to meet class limits will be disqualified or excluded from future entry at the discretion of the Referee or OMRRA Board.

-"Customary pace" is defined as demonstrated ability within the past two years to race consistent laps more than one second below the Sportsman DQ limit on similar machinery.
-In instances where lap history was achieved on dissimilar equipment, the Referee may determine the competitor's class eligibility.
-Competitor wet race eligibility is based on dry race lap time history.
+Competitors who have lap history within the past two years of 1:11.999 or better at PIR are ineligible.
+In instances where lap history was achieved on dissimilar equipment the Referee may determine the competitor's class eligibility.
+Competitor wet and chicane race eligibility is based on dry non-chicane race lap time history.
+See section N-4 for protests instructions against ineligible competitors.

-Open Sportsman is an exhibition event for daily awards, and does not accrue Championship or season Class points.
+Open Sportsman is an exhibition event for daily awards, and does not accrue Championship points or receive season end awards.
+Season class points accrue for gridding purposes only.

-(C-17) GP classes comply with rules of the following classes:
+(C-18) GP classes comply with rules of the following classes:

-- Open GP (Open Superbike) - 600 GP (600 Superbike) - Middleweight GP (650GP/Middleweight Superbike/Formula 3/Lightweight Superbike) - Ultra Lightweight GP (Ultra-lightweight Supersport)
+- Middleweight GP (Middleweight Superbike) - Ultra Lightweight GP (Ultra-lightweight Superbike)